Matheus2212/js-validation-notification/README.md

 [2021-03-04] -> Created securityKey function and validateSecurityKey function.
 Inserted required type: "data-required-securityKey";

 [2021-03-05] -> Created validateCPF, validateCNPJ, validateCEP and validateURL functions.
 Inserted required types: data-required-cpf, data-required-cnpj, data-required-cep, data-required-url.

+[2021-03-08] -> Added a element parameter to the Validation.init() method.
+It will search for forms inside the given element - usefull for AJAX loaded forms.